pgorman/dangerjaunt/dangerjaunt.md

 This points-based system helps build encounters or design new monsters.
 It classifies encounters as roughly easy, hard, or deadly for a particular party.
-The point system can also assign treasure values for encounters.
+The point system also suggests treasure values for encounters.

 Calculate the Challenge Rating (CR) of the player character party by summing points for the following:

 - 1 point per hit die
 - 2 points per character with plate mail (or better)
-- 1 pt per spell caster maximum spell level (e.g. a magic-user who can cast third-level spells is 3 points)
+- 1 pt per spell caster maximum spell level (e.g. a magic-user who casts third-level spells is 3 points)

 For example, a party with four third-level characters (a fighter in plate for 5 points, a magic-user for 5 points, a rogue for 3 points, and a cleric in plate for 7 points) is worth 20 points total.